PRIMIS is proud to play a role in the PINCER Health Foundation Scaling Up Improvement Project.

 These errors can stem from clinical, human and social factors, including knowledge gaps about contraindications, failure to heed computerised warnings, failure to arrange appropriate monitoring and failure of current safety systems to prevent these errors from reaching the patient.

 The original pharmacist-led information technology intervention for reducing clinically important errors in medication management (PINCER) was developed to identify and correct prescribing errors in general practices.
+The NIHR Great Manchester Patient Safety Translational Research Centre medication theme was also involved in the original development of the PINCER intervention.
 A cluster randomised trial published in The Lancet showed that PINCER reduced rates of specific prescribing errors by up to 50%.
 An economic analysis showed PINCER to be cost effective.

 The PINCER intervention comprises: practice staff using specific software to identify patients at risk of common prescribing and drug monitoring errors; pharmacists meeting with GPs and nurse prescribers to discuss the results and agree an action plan; and pharmacists working with GP staff to put the plan into action, using approaches such as inviting patients into the surgery and improving prescribing safety systems.